RobEin/ANTLR4-parser-for-Python-3.8/README.md

    See the instructions in the comments.

  - Test files: [Python 3.8 Standard Lib](http://www.jorkka.net:8082/ruuvi/Python-3.8.0/Lib/)
+ - The official grammar of the Python 3.8.12 and 3.8.13 are identical

 ### A simple usage example in command line: